marguskaidja/php-accessors/README.md

 (new A())->unsetProp1();
 ```

-Why `Delete` and not `Unset`?
+Why use `Delete` in attribute name instead of `Unset`?
 Because `Unset` is reserved word and can't be used as attribute nor class name.

 ### Existing getter/setter methods